 - Whether the proposed service is subject to medical management practices such as prior authorization, concurrent review or fail-first protocols

-- A disclaimer informing the patient that all the listed costs are only estimates
+- A disclaimer informing the patient that the advanced list of costs are only estimates

 When Does An Advanced EOB Need To Be Submitted?

-The timing for delivering an Advanced EOB depends on when the patient schedules the service or requests an estimate.
+The timing for the plan to deliver an Advanced EOB depends on when the patient schedules the service:

 Contact Us to Learn More About the Advanced EOB and No Surprises Act

-The No Surprises Act and its Advanced EOB provisions will dramatically impact the patient billing process and a provider’s ability to receive payments.
-The legal team at Cohen Howard, LLP is available to answer all your EOB management questions.
+The No Surprises Act and its Advanced EOB provisions will add time, cost and complexity for both providers and insurers.
+The legal team at Cohen Howard, LLP is available to answer all your questions.
 Contact us today.